Privacy and Confidentiality Policy

 We respect your rights to privacy and take our privacy obligations seriously.
 We comply with the Australian Privacy Principles, found under the Privacy Act 1988.

-Effectively communicate with third parties, including Medicare Australia, private health insurers, government departments and other practitioners involved in your healthcare including the Allied Health Practitioners that work from The Diabetic GP Clinic.
+Effectively communicate with third parties, including Medicare Australia, private health insurers, government departments and other practitioners involved in your healthcare including the Allied Health Practitioners that work from The Family & The Diabetic GP Clinic.

 Appropriately manage our practice, such as conducting audits, undertaking accreditation processes, manage billings and education/training staff.